gradvohl/xrayflux/README.md

 # X-ray flux scripts
-This repository provides scripts for the assembly and maintenance of datasets on X-ray fluxes emitted by the Sun.
+This repository provides scripts for the assemble and maintenance of datasets on X-ray flux emitted by the Sun.
 The datasets on which these scripts work is available in the [National Oceanic and Atmospheric Administration - NOAA site](https://www.ngdc.noaa.gov/stp/spaceweather.html), specifically in [https://satdat-vip.ngdc.noaa.gov/sem/goes/data/new_full](https://satdat-vip.ngdc.noaa.gov/sem/goes/data/new_full).

 The data already processed is available on the Zenodo website with the following [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1035946.svg)](https://doi.org/10.5281/zenodo.1035946).